python35/Freedom-Fighter/README.md

 # Freedom Fighter 🎯🦅

-**Freedom Fighter** is a shooting game in a browser, built for my final project for the Web development subject in the 5th year of high school general data and application management.
+**Freedom Fighter** is a shooting game in a browser, built for my final project together with Maxine Simons for the Web development subject in the 5th year of high school general data and application management.

 ## 🎮 Gameplay
 Defend Croux-Town by shooting spy birds that threaten freedom!
 Aim with your mouse, shoot the birds, and avoid missing too many shots.
 If too many birds escape or you miss too often, it’s game over!